If you are an experienced chef keen to join a creative business in the Borders - apply to firstname.lastname@example.org

 “Among the attractions of this airy artistic venue, which include cupcakes and rustic gifts, is its emphasis on children’s books, which is its special niche, and an excellent reason for a detour off the A68.”
 The Herald

-Don't miss our beautiful new converted Citroen Fire Engine (see above - the amazing Michael Morpurgo launches the van at Hawick High School) - we're going to be using this to take children's authors and illustrators into schools.
+Don't miss our beautiful new converted Citroen Fire Engine (see our Our Story page with a photo of Michael Morpurgo launching the van at Hawick High School) - we're going to be using this to take children's authors and illustrators into schools.
 The children will meet a 'real live author' and experience a pop-up bookshop.

 Follow us on twitter: @mainstreethare